devadamlar/laravel-id3global/README.md

 Use the `Verifiable` trait inside your Eloquent models to convert them into a `GlobalInputData` object with the `makeInputData` method.
 You can now call `authenticateSp` method of the `Id3globalService` facade and pass in the created object to do a verification.

-You can set the `$authenticateSpFields` array inside your model to override the names of attributes to be mapped to the ID3global's `GlobalInputData` properties.
+You can set the `$globalInputData` array inside your model to override the names of attributes to be mapped to the ID3global's `GlobalInputData` properties.
 If you want to map an attribute from a relationship, put the name of the relationship, and the attribute separated by a dot:

 ```php